6 Actionable Ways to Prevent Burnout

 Your energy levels are so depleted, and you feel drained and emotionally exhausted.

-You think to yourself – What is it going to take for me to stop repeating this cycle?
+You think to yourself – What is it going to take for me to stop repeating this cycle of feeling burnout?

 Here are a few things that I have learnt along the way that might help you the next time you find yourself becoming obsessed to the point of burnout.